Czech Republic · November

 Is November a good time to visit Prague?

 November is a workable month for Prague with tradeoffs.
-2-8°C, cold and often overcast with rain or sleet — Very short daylight hours; outdoor activities are limited.
+2-8°C, cold, damp, and often overcast — Can be quite gloomy, with very short daylight hours.

 What makes November worth visiting